Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Results

-To address RQ2, we examined participants’ evaluations of creative outcomes along three dimensions: creative exploration, process enrichment, and outcome quality and novelty.
-Results indicate that MultiColleagues was consistently rated more favorably than Baseline, with significant differences observed for creative exploration as well as for outcome quality and novelty (Table~\ref{tab:rq1_revised}).
+To address RQ2, we examined participants’ evaluations of creative outcomes along three dimensions: creative exploration, process enrichment, and perceived outcome quality and novelty.
+Participants rated MultiColleagues more favorably than Baseline across all three dimensions, with significant differences for creative exploration and perceived outcome quality and novelty (Table~\ref{tab:rq1_revised}).